-Every year, a summer abroad course on urbanism and housing visits Barcelona, adding to the base of knowledge that is reflected on this site.
+Every year, the University of California, Davis organizes a summer abroad course on urbanism and housing in Barcelona, adding to the base of knowledge that is reflected on this site.

 David de la Peña, Professor